Skip to main content

 - Then, how do I print?
 You will likely be submitting most of your assignments online (if you have Internet access).
-If you need to print copies, you will likely need to visit a a business supply store, like Kinkos or FedEx, but you should call them first to see if they remain open (and will also be charged).
+If you need to print copies, you may need to visit the college's open computer lab in ATLC 316 or visit your local public library.

 Whether you need books, articles, or academic videos, we've got you covered for 24/7 online access, anywhere that you have an Internet connection.
 You WILL need to know your 7-digit College Id to access most of our resources from off-campus (may be found in Bb on your registration statement), but that's it.
 Top starting points for online research include: